nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Address Book**: The part of ContaX that keeps track of a list of Persons
-* **Schedule**: The part of ContaX that keeps track of Appointments
+* **Schedule**: The part of ContaX that keeps track of Appointments.
 * **CSV**: Comma-separated values.
-Common file format used for data spreadsheets, compatible with Microsoft Excel and other similar spreadsheet applications.
+Common file format used for data spreadsheets, compatible with Microsoft Excel and other similar spreadsheet applications
 * **Onboarding Guide**: The quick start guide to ContaX
+* **Disjoint Appointments**: Appointments are disjoint if the time periods they span do not overlap with each other, that is, one appointment starts after the other appointment ends
+* **Overlapping Appointments**: Appointments are overlapping if they are not disjoint

 --------------------------------------------------------------------------------------------------------------------